SOUTH CANAL

 Impacts:

-Injuries and Fatalities: Fortunately, there have been no reported injuries or fatalities associated with the South Canal Fire.
+Injuries and Fatalities: There have been no injuries or fatalities reported in connection with the South Canal Fire.

 Safety Concerns: